pcdshub/engineering_tools/README.md

 <tr>
     <td>stopami</td>
     <td>
-Kill an AMI process running in the current hutch.
+Kill an AMI process running in the current hutch.<br/>
+<b>This script stops AMI1 in LCLS1 hutches and AMI2 in LCLS2 hutches</b>
     </td>
 </tr>